telerik/xamarin-forms-docs/README.md

 This repository contains the common infrastructure for building markdown documentation with [Jekyll](http://jekyllrb.com/).

-## Installation
+## Set up a new documentation repository

 1. Install Ruby 1.9.x (2.x may or may not work).
 2. Install NodeJS (or delete the line ` js_compressor: uglifier` from `_config.yml`).
 1. Open a terminal or "Git Bash" if on Windows.
-1. `cd` to the directory where your markdown documentation repository is.
+1. `cd` to the directory where your markdown documentation github repository is.
 1. Add a new git remote to the docs-base repository.
 This will be used to merge any new features and fixes from the documentation base repository.

          git remote add base git@github.com:telerik/docs-base.git